Healing the Mother Wound

 Distortion of the Feminine

 Another very common way that the mother wound displays itself in adult men is through a distorted view of femininity.
-This can involve viewing women as inferior, which often leads to aggression behavior towards them.
+This can involve viewing women as inferior, which often leads to aggressive behavior towards them.
 This distorted view of femininity also manifests with the objectification of women, viewing them as objects for sexual pleasure or domination rather than as equals.
 This objectification can lead to harmful behaviors such as sexual assault or harassment, as well as a lack of respect and equality in relationships with women.

 A superiority complex can involve a belief that men are inherently superior to women, leading to a lack of respect and equality in relationships.
 This behavior may be a result of a lack of healthy boundaries and respect in the relationship with their mother.
 Without healthy boundaries and respect, a man may develop a distorted sense of self and their place in the world, leading to harmful behaviors such as a lack of respect for others, particularly women.